 This Bell Matic comes with its original bracelet, nylon NATO strap, springbar tool, and Pelican travel case.

-DIAL: Original deep, deep blue Seiko-signed dial, with subtle patina.
+DIAL: Deep, deep blue Seiko-signed dial.
 Day/date at 3 o’clock position works nicely (see atypical setting instructions above).
-Original hour, minute, and second hands.
-Inner alarm setting ring rotates mostly smooth.
+Lume remains intact with a great sugar cube-like white appearance on the handset.
+Inner alarm setting ring rotates smoothly.

-CASE: Original 39mm (w/o crown, 41.5mm with) x 43mm stainless steel case, with sharp case lines.
+CASE: Stainless-steel case measures 39mm (w/o crown, 41.5mm with) x 43mm stainless steel case, with sharp case lines.
 Deep blue insert remains intact and gorgeous.

 CRYSTAL: Seiko 4006-correct domed crystal, with no deep scratches or blemishes.

-MOVEMENT: Original Seiko 17-jewel 4006 automatic movement, manufactured in April 1973.
-Alarm functions well, as designed.
-This watch received a full service in June 2020.
+MOVEMENT: Seiko 17-jewel 4006 automatic movement, manufactured in August 1974.
+Alarm functions as designed.